 While it’s business unusual, let’s not lose sight of the fact that consumer demand hasn’t gone to zero.
 People are still buying and searching now more than ever.

-I agree these are unique times with unique challenges especially for your small business- some industries have plummeted while others have soared.
+I agree these are unique times with unique challenges especially for your small business during COVID19- some industries have plummeted while others have soared.
 A survey done by the Marketing Week of 1990 global marketers concluded that jobs and businesses related to B2C marketing have suffered more than B2B marketing during this challenging time.
 According to their survey, 5 percent of B2B marketers have observed a shift in their job while 11% have witnessed an expansion in their jobs (Rogers, 2020).

 So, what can you do?
 How can you serve in helpful ways?